findingsov/cashu/README.md

 poetry shell
 ```

-If you don't activate your environment, just prepent `poetry run` to all following commands.
+If you don't activate your environment, just prepend `poetry run` to all following commands.

 ## Using the wallet